Disability (Rehab) – Papua New Guinea

 Please keep helping children, like Joylin, to achieve milestones that family, relatives and neighbours could hardly have believed.

-Please prayerfully consider sending your New Year’s gift today.
+Please prayerfully consider sending your gift today.
 Your gift will be multiplied x5 by the New Zealand Government Aid Programme to help cbm-funded field workers find children through outreaches and mobile clinics.
 It will also help provide the life-changing frames, chairs, special shoes, crutches, walking frames and other orthopaedic devices to help children stand and walk.
 And it will help unlock the minds and tongues of children no one believes can speak and learn, through expert disability therapy and special equipment for inclusive schools – such as Braille machines and assistive equipment like glasses.

 Thanks to generous support like yours, the saddest and most challenged child in the village has a far better future!